 Near the top of Rano Kau is Orongo, a ceremonial village that was built on the site in the 15th and 16th centuries.
 It was built to be a political and religious center and it was not used for living in.
 Orongo was believed to have been built in the 15th and 16th centuries.

 This is where the ancient and very important tradition of the Birdman was conducted from the height of the Rapa Nui people.
 Every year for a few weeks in September, the chiefs, priests, and warriors from around the island would go for the Birdman ceremony.

 Though the site was destroyed, it has been partially recreated in the 1970s.
 You can see some of the structures as they were during the height of power for this area.
 There is a very modern ranger’s station and a trail through this area leading to one side.

 From the trail, where you can see three islands off the shore of the volcano.
-Moto Nui is the big island, Moto is the small, and Moto Kau is the tall and pointy one.
+Moto Nui is a big island, Moto is small, and Moto Kau is the tall and pointy one.
 They play an important role in the Birdman ceremony.